 ⭐️ Related post: History Comes Alive at Jamestown Settlement

 4. Frontier Culture Museum: brings the past to life, specifically teaching about the lives of early immigrants.
 The museum has two separate parts: the old world, and America.
 The old world consists of several farms, homelands of the colonists.
 America depicts the life colonists made in the colonial back-country.
-Admission: $12 adults; $7 ages 6-13.
+Admission: $12 adults; $9 student (ages 13-college); $7 ages 6-12.

 ⭐️ Related post: Travel to family-friendly Staunton, Virginia: A Travelogue